 Assessment aims

-CSIRO’s project will build upon the responses provided to the recent questionnaire circulated by the Norfolk Island Regional Council, existing studies and local knowledge to provide a contemporary understanding of the water resources of Norfolk Island and the opportunities to increase water security.
-As part of this project CSIRO will undertake a program of data collection and field measurements.
-These will include measurements of water infiltrating into the soil, surface runoff, groundwater storage and water use by vegetation and a selection of households.
-A lack of hydrological data on Norfolk Island means anecdotal information and records, such as bore drilling logs, held by members of the community will be vital to the success of the project.
+CSIRO’s assessment builds upon the responses provided to the recent questionnaire circulated by the Norfolk Island Regional Council, existing studies and local knowledge to provide a contemporary understanding of the water resources of Norfolk Island and the opportunities to increase water security.
+As part of this assessment, CSIRO undertook a program of data collection and field measurements.
+These included measurements of water infiltrating into the soil, surface runoff, groundwater storage and water use by vegetation and a selection of households.
+A lack of hydrological data on Norfolk Island meant anecdotal information and records, such as bore drilling logs, held by members of the community were vital to the success of the project.

 - implement a hydrological measurement and monitoring program on Norfolk Island